 What causes strike plate screws to pull out?

-Repeated latch misses wear away wood fibres around the screw holes.
+In Barrie, repeated latch misses wear away wood fibres around the screw holes.
 Each miss acts like a small impact.
 Short screws that only bite into trim — not the stud — pull out faster.
 Soft jamb wood from moisture or prior break-in damage makes the problem worse.

 Can a split door jamb be repaired without replacing the door in Barrie?

-Yes, when the slab and hinges are still sound.
+In Barrie, yes, when the slab and hinges are still sound.
 We rebuild the lock edge with filler or wood inserts rated for hardware loads, reposition keeps, and use longer screws into the stud.
 Full replacement is reserved for frames that are twisted, rotted, or structurally compromised.

 How do you fix a strike plate after a break-in?

-First secure the opening.
+In Barrie, first secure the opening.
 Then remove damaged wood at the lock edge, rebuild the section so screws bite cleanly, install a reinforcement plate if needed, and align the strike with the latch path.
 Hardware is replaced when the bore or bolt is damaged.

 Are longer screws enough to fix a loose strike plate?

-Longer screws into the stud help only when the jamb wood around the plate is still solid.
+In Barrie, longer screws into the stud help only when the jamb wood around the plate is still solid.
 If the area is crushed or split, rebuilding the edge comes first — otherwise long screws pull through soft wood and the plate loosens again within weeks.

 Need door repair in Barrie?